destenson/iMemoized/README.md

 Below are benchmark results for computing Fibonacci value for 35 using a single or multi parameter recursive function showing iMemoized is the fastest in a Chrome environment.

-Note, benchmarks may vary dramatically from environment to environment.
+Note, benchmarks may vary dramatically from environment to environment and use case to use case.
 We make no absolute claim that iMemoized is the fastest or fastest possible memoizer.
 You should test in your own environment.

 ```